(Myriophyllum spicatum )

 - This plant also produces round seed capsules.

-- Primarily vegetatively thorugh stolons or lateral roots.
+- Primarily vegetatively through stolons or lateral roots.

 - This plant reproduces by seeds, which can remain dormant for long periods.